NEW: An American who survived the deadly attack describes her harrowing experience

 At the Malian government’s request, France sent thousands of troops in 2013 to help push out the militants.
 The United Nations also established a peacekeeping mission to keep the government secure enough to continue a peace process.

-The attack comes just a day after Hollande praised his troops for successfully fighting Islamists in the former French colony.
-It also comes a week after France suffered its own high-profile terror attack: Shootings and suicide bombings, claimed by the terror group ISIS, that killed 130 people in and near Paris.
+A day before the attack, French President Francois Hollande praised his troops for fighting Islamists in the former French colony.
+It also came a week after ISIS targeted France with shootings and suicide bombings, killing 130 people.

 Six Russian nationals “were gunned down together with 13 [others] in the hotel restaurant in the first moments of the terror attack,” the Russian Foreign Ministry said Saturday in a statement.
 Six other Russians were freed.